chundley/hundley.dev/_posts/2018-10-15-Dog Potty Area v1.md

 <img src="/assets/img/dog-potty-01.jpg" class="img-fluid standard">

 # Step 2: Level and layout
 Once I knew approximately where the box would go it was time to level out the area.
 To be honest, this was the toughest part of the project.
-THe yard was sloped in two directions from the center and there were a few nasty tree roots to deal with.
+The yard was sloped in two directions from the center and there were a few nasty tree roots to deal with.
 Here's the area cleaned up and being leveled.
 I also trimmed up the bottom of the tree so the humans could more easily walk through the area.

 <img src="/assets/img/dog-potty-02.jpg" class="img-fluid standard">